jeetsukumaran/Ginkgo/doc/source/installing.rst

 -------------

 None of the above really applies to Windows users.
-If you are feeling adventurous, you may could trying creating a Visual Studio project, importing all the files in the "``ginkgocc``" source directory, and building the result.
+If you are feeling adventurous, you could trying creating a Visual Studio project, importing all the files in the "``ginkgocc``" source directory, and building the result.
+It should work --- that is how the Windows binaries linked to on this page were built.
 However, it probably makes more sense to simply use one of the pre-built binaries.